AdamWongCH/analytics-thinking/10-Real-World-Analytics-Systems/README.md

 By the end of this module, you should be able to:

-* understand how analytics is used in real-world systems
+* understand how analytics operates as part of a system
-* connect different analytics techniques
+* connect different analytics techniques to decision-making
-* translate insights into actions
+* recognise how data, models, and actions are linked
-* think about data systems, not just analysis
+* think beyond analysis towards real-world impact

 ---

 ## Why This Module Matters

-Analytics is not just:
+So far, you have learned how to:

+* analyse data
-* building models
+* build models
-* creating dashboards
+* interpret results

-It is about:
+But in practice, analytics does not happen in isolation.

+It exists within systems that:

-* supporting decisions
+* support decisions
+* trigger actions
-* improving outcomes
+* produce outcomes
-* operating as part of a system

 ---

 ## The Core Idea

-Real-world analytics is a system involving:
+Real-world analytics is not just about analysis.

-* data
-* models
-* people
-* decisions

-The value of analytics comes from how these elements work together.
+It is about connecting:

+> **Data → Analysis → Decision → Action**

+Across different domains, the structure remains the same.

 ---

 ## Scenario

-You are part of an analytics team at a university.
+You are part of an analytics team working in different contexts:

+* a university improving student retention
+* an e-commerce platform reducing customer churn
+* a hospital prioritising high-risk patients

-Your task is to design an analytics solution to support student success.
+Your task is to understand how analytics supports decisions in each case.

----

-## Framework

-A simple analytics system can be viewed as:

-1. Data
-2. Processing
-3. Analysis
-4. Output
-5. Decision
-6. Impact

-This extends beyond modelling into real-world use.

 ---